VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 This promise and strong believe made them immortal and all-powerful during genocide of civilians of different nations.
 Despite the fact that they committed a horrible crime they consider it as an act of love, their Child believed
-*"If I do as he says, I will be loved and protected you, I'm nothing without him."*
+*"If I do as he says, I will be loved and protected, I'm nothing without him."*
 But reality beat their believe -- they were defeated during the WW2.

 It's hard to overcome Child believe,